1. Market failure in

 b. its total benefit to everyone in society.

-c. its cost to everyone in the society that occurs in addition to the private costs.
+c. its cost to everyone in the society that occurs in

 d. the cost paid by the firm that produces and sells it